 Every year, I plan and attend the national Wakonse Conference on College Teaching to learn new teaching methods and use the CTE conferences and resources as often as possible.
 From these annual renewals, I learned how to create online and hybrid classes; how to "flip" the curriculum; how to use collaborative and experiential approaches; how to introduce new technology to students; and how to establish, with the students, mutual goals, objectives, and methods of evaluation.
 I use a variety of self-evaluation, including a "check" at the end of each class to evaluate student learning and my teaching; mid-term evaluations; and course revision based on evaluations.

 My research concerns the development of creative talent, particularly identification strategies and interventions to enhance academic and career engagement and persistence toward creative goals.
 I am interested in the intersection of abilities, personality, environment, and privilege.
 To that end I have validated assessments of creativity, privilege, and gender relations; developed and evaluated the impact of counseling interventions; and established and disseminated a theoretical model of creative talent development for women and for innovators in general.
 I try to maintain a mix of peer-reviewed articles, chapters, books, presentations, and popular articles, blogs, and videos for the broadest possible readership.
-One of the luxuries of my position is the opportunity to painstakingly collect data, one case at a time, over many years (seven years in the case of the 2013 CRJ article) in order to produce a single manuscript for a journal.
+One of the luxuries of my position is the opportunity to painstakingly collect data, one case at a time, over many years in order to produce a single manuscript for a journal.
 One of my regrets is the difficulty in attaining major funding.
 Although a recipient of NSF grants for many years, the NSF Gender Equity portfolio that was my major source was closed.
 My endowment diminished to the point where no funds are available for research.
 Nevertheless, I apply for funding from internal funds, NSF and private foundations several times a year, and will continue to seek all possible resources.

 Despite this, I am proud to have continued the CLEOS project with only small fees and a highly motivated group of student volunteers.